The-Z-Labs/cli4bofs/README.md

 ```

-## BOF collection
+## Yaml BOF collections

-Example of an entry in `BOF-collection.yaml` file:
+For documenting BOFs, simple `yaml` schema can be used.
+Example of a yaml BOF specification for our [udpScanner BOF](https://github.com/The-Z-Labs/bof-launcher/blob/main/bofs/src/udpScanner.zig) is shown below:

 ```
 name: "udpScanner"